juvs91/express_tutorial_example/README.md

 PG_DB=<br />

 # install dependencies
-in the root of the project pls run to add all dependencies npm i
+in the root of the project pls run to add all dependencies <br />
+  npm i

 # notes